scala/scala3/docs/docs/reference/contextual-implied/relationship-implicits.md

 **Note:** To ease migration, context bounds in Dotty map for a limited time to old-style implicit parameters for which arguments can be passed either with `given` or with a normal application.
-Once old-style implicits are deprecated, context bounds will map to given clauses instead.
+Once old-style implicits are deprecated, context bounds will map to inferable parameters instead.

 ### Extension Methods